hamishcoleman/arduino_cardreader/README.md

 removed.
 Secondly, both a Translink Go card and a Shenzhen metro card are held up at the same time - showing simultaneous detection and reading.

-## Parsing the output
+## Communications Protocol

-The output is intended to be both useful for humans to view and debug and simple for a machine to reliably parse the data.
+All communications (both input and output) are intended to be both useful for humans to view and debug and simple for a machine to reliably parse the data.

-Any message intended for machine parsing is framed with a start and a stop character.
+All messages (both input and output) are framed with a start and a stop character.
 The message starts with a STX (0x02) char and ends with a EOT (0x04) char.